telehash/telehash.github.io/protocol.md

 <a name="kademlia" />
 ## Distributed Hash Table

 Hashname discovery and connectivity is governed by a Kademlia-based DHT that switches collectively help maintain.
-This process involves initial seeding on startup, tracking "buckets" of other switches based on a distance metric and actively maintaining connections to them for handling [seek](#seek) requests.
+This process involves initial seeding on startup, tracking "buckets" of other switches based on a distance metric and actively maintaining [links](#link) to them for handling [seek](#seek) requests.

 The details of how [kademlia][] is implemented for Telehash are broken out into their own document.